C2SM/zonda-request/.github/ISSUE_TEMPLATE/data-request.md

 ## Instructions

-1. Give this issue a meaningful title.
+1. Give this issue a meaningful title (e.g. including domain name, grid specifications, project, etc.).

 2. Replace `PASTE_YOUR_REQUEST_HERE` with your request that you copied to clipboard:
 ```json
 PASTE_YOUR_REQUEST_HERE
 ```

-3. Click on "Preview" to verify that the JSON format of your request is correctly formatted and displayed within a code block.
+3. Click on the "Preview" tab (top left) to verify that the JSON format of your request is correctly formatted and displayed within a code block.

-4. Click on "Submit new issue".
+4. Click on "Create" below to submit the data request.

-Extpar Data Request will now process your data based on the request you provided here.
-Once the processing is successful, it will post a link in this issue.
+Zonda Request will now process your data based on your request.
+Once the processing is successful, it will post a link in the issue you have just created.
 The processed data will be available under that link for up to **7 days**.

 If you encounter any problems, please add the label ![Static Badge](https://img.shields.io/badge/help_wanted-orange) to the issue.
 Make sure you post all relevant information from the logfiles in the issue directly.